-Developments in the geopolitical, economic and technological environment impact the banking and financial system, increasing the scale of existing risks and introducing new ones.
+Developments in the geopolitical, economic and technological environment affect the banking and financial system, increasing the scale of existing risks and introducing new ones.
 At the same time, the use of technology contributes to transforming how the financial sector works and interacts with customers and technical service providers, and to creating new opportunities for development.
-Encouraging and stimulating financial innovation is a priority, whilst paying the utmost attention to risks, including cyber risks.
+Supporting financial innovation is a priority, whilst paying the utmost attention to risks, including cyber risks.
 It is also essential to continue tackling illegal economic and financial activities and to strengthen international cooperation.

-The Bank of Italy has always been committed to ensuring the stability and smooth functioning of the financial system and will make every effort in the coming years to make this complex system stronger and more resilient.
+The Bank of Italy has always been committed to ensuring the stability and smooth functioning of the financial system and will step up its action in the coming years to make this complex system stronger and more resilient.